top of page

 1.)About Lake Nakuru

-3.1)List of animals at lake nakuru national park
+3.1)List of animals at lake Nakuru national park

 5.)Challenges facing Lake Nakuru